-Electricity (current account) Interest.
-Arrear 1.13 F Powe er to Restrict or Disconnect Supply of Services , and a second of the second o 4.13.1 Municipality may restrict the supply of water or discontinue any other service to the • mises where metered services are rendered:- Fails to make full payment on the due date or fails to make acceptable arrangements for the repayment of any amount for services, rates or taxes; Fails to comply with a condition of supply imposed by the municipality; Obstructs the efficient supply of water or electricity or any other municipal services to another customer; Bypasses or tampers with or attempts to bypass or tamper with any metering equipment of the municipality; Supplies such municipal service to a customer who is not entitled thereto or permits such service to continue; Causes a situation which in the opinion of the municipality is dangerous or a contravention of relevant legislation; Is placed under provisional sequestration, liquidation or judicial management, or commits an act of insolvency in terms of the Insolvency Act no 24 of 1936; and If an administration order is granted in terms of section 74 of the Magistrates Court Act, 1944 (Act 32 of 1944) in respect of such user.
-4.13.2 In the case where an installation has been illegally reconnected on a consumer's premises after having been previously legally disconnected by the Municipality, or in the case where the ctrical equipment of the Municipality has been tampered with to prevent the full registration consumption by the meter, the electricity supply may be physically removed from those mises. μ.σ.
-4.13.3 Water and electricity services of defaulters will be restricted within fifteen(15) working days afte er the monthly due date for current consumption 4.13.4 Not ices will only be distributed with the discontinuation of services.
+4.13 Power to Restrict or Disconnect Supply of Services

+The Municipality may restrict the supply of water or discontinue any other service to the premises where metered services are rendered:-

+- 4.13.1.
+Fails to make full payment on the due date or fails to make acceptable arrangements for the repayment of any amount for services, rates or taxes; - 4.13.2.
+Fails to comply with a condition of supply imposed by the municipality; - 4.13.3.
+Obstructs the efficient supply of water or electricity or any other municipal services to another customer; - 4.13.4.
+Bypasses or tampers with or attempts to bypass or tamper with any metering equipment of the municipality; - 4.13.5.
+Supplies such municipal service to a customer who is not entitled thereto or permits such service to continue; - 4.13.6.
+Causes a situation which in the opinion of the municipality is dangerous or a contravention of relevant legislation; - 4.13.7.
+Is placed under provisional sequestration, liquidation or judicial management, or commits an act of insolvency in terms of the Insolvency Act no 24 of 1936; and - 4.13.8.
+If an administration order is granted in terms of section 74 of the Magistrates Court Act, 1944 (Act 32 of 1944) in respect of such user. - 4.13.9.
+In the case where an installation has been illegally reconnected on a consumer's premises after having been previously legally disconnected by the Municipality, or in the case where the electrical equipment of the Municipality has been tampered with to prevent the full registration of consumption by the meter, the electricity supply may be physically removed from those premises.

+4.13.10 Water and electricity services of defaulters will be restricted 5 working days after the monthly due date for current consumption

-- 4.13.5 Notices will be distributed to National and Provincial Departments, who will be given fourteen (14) days to settle accounts in arrear, failing which services will be discontinued without any further notice. - 4.13.6 The Municipality shall reconnect and or restore full levels of supply of any of the restricted or discontinued services only after the full amount outstanding and due, including the costs of such disconnection and reconnection, if any, have been paid in full or any other condition or conditions of this Credit Control Policy as it may deem fit have been complied with. - 4.13.7 The right to restrict, disconnect or terminate service due to non-payment shall be in respect of any service rendered by the Municipality and shall prevail notwithstanding the fact that payment has been made in respect of any specific service and shall prevail not withstanding the fact that the person who entered into agreement for supply of services with the municipality and the owner are different entities or persons, as the case may be.
+- 4.13.11 Notices will only be distributed with the discontinuation of services. - 4.13.12 Notices will be distributed to National and Provincial Departments, who will be given fourteen(14) days to settle accounts in arrear, failing which services will be discontinued without any further notice. - 4.13.13 The Municipality shall reconnect and or restore full levels of supply of any of the restricted or discontinued services only after the full amount outstanding due, including the costs of such disconnection and reconnection, if any, have been paid in full, reasonable amount or any other condition or conditions of this Credit Control Policy as it may deem fit have been complied with. - 4.13.14.
+The right to restrict, disconnect or terminate service due to non-payment shall be in respect of any service rendered by the Municipality and shall prevail notwithstanding the fact that payment has been made in respect of any specific service and shall prevail not withstanding the fact that the person who entered into agreement for supply of services with the municipality and the owner are different entities or persons, as the case may be. - 4.13.15.
+The owner may submit a written instruction to restrict or disconnect supply of services on their respective properties.